evanca/quick-portfolio/projects/dance/dance2.md

 <img src="images/hear-this-dance-1.jpg?raw=true"/><br/>

 ### Research & Development Process
-I used a similar participatory design process as before.
+I used a similar participatory design process ass before.
 I would present a prototype to my collaborators during a session and incorporate their feedback and ideas using rapid prototyping techniques.
 I gained more general audience feedback through public showings we did in June and September as well as more informal feedback sessions with colleagues and friends.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WWRnM_9cv9E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>